-According to the Director of the Emergency Department at LCMC, "Every second counts when it comes to treating a heart attack – time is muscle!
+According to the Director of the Emergency Department at Las Colinas Medical Center, "Every second counts when it comes to treating a heart attack – time is muscle!
 This is the most important step in providing the highest quality care when treating cardiac patients."

 Headaches can be symptoms of more severe underlying conditions and are taken very seriously by professionals at Las Colinas Medical Center.
 Check for other related symptoms, such as nausea, dizziness, or vomiting, and go to the emergency room or call 911 to be evaluated immediately.
-Watch the video below to learn more.

 When to visit the Emergency Room with a sprain or fracture?